webplatform/docs-wpd/Project_Status/index.md

 '''Vision:''' The site must perform well, content reasonably good, search working

-All items need to be moved to Bug Genie
-* A master project with child projects hanging on it?
-** Julie to work w/ Garbee on this
-* Organization
+All items need to be moved to Bug Genie.
+There will be a master project with child projects (sub-projects or components) for each activity.
+Each project  will itself have sub-projects, with delineated milestones (though particular items may move from one milestones to another). '''Julie will work with Garbee on this'''

+Our Beta criteria will have 3 major areas of focus:
 * Infrastructure
-** Content
+* Content
-** Community
+* Community
-** Each with sub-domains (we can change milestones later)

 Sample Goals:
 * All tier 1 content is x% signed off